Monitoring Country

 Managing Feral Donkeys

-Occurrence Records
+Species Records

 Use the + - Zoom controls to select an area

-Where they live
+Where they are

 Feral donkeys look much the same as domesticated donkeys; a range of colours and patterns, which can be regional.
 They often look dirtier and less groomed than captive donkeys.
+Key features include:

-- Where they do and don’t live
+- where feral donkeys do and don't live

-- How many live on Country
+- how many feral donkeys live on your Country

-- How well management of Country and Feral Donkeys is working
+- how well management of Country and feral donkeys is working

 - Occupancy – the proportion of sites occupied by a species.